ktingyew/MyPA2_CSE/README.md

 C obtains CA's public key, use it to verify S's certificate, then extracts Ks+.

 C uses Ks+ to decrypt Ks-(nonce) to get nonce, and compares it with what it sends earlier to S. If they are both the same, then there's no dirty work here.
+If they are not the same, it means there is an attacker and the connection will be closed immediately.

-C can trust the accompanying plain text sent by S. Or had S sent over encrypted text, then C can decrypt the text with Ks+, but at least now it can trust the contents of the decryption.
+C can trust the accompanying plain text sent by S. Or had S sent over encrypted text, then C can decrypt the text with Ks+, but at least now it can trust the contents of the decryption. [do we need this line?]

-C can proceed with the handshake.
+C can proceed with the handshake, sending data encrypted with Ks+ to S.